holparb/movie-finder/README.md

 # MovieFinder

-Discover/search for movies, and add the to your own list (TMDB account required).
+Discover/search for movies, and add them to your own list (TMDB account required).
 Uses the TMDB API.
 It's a work in progress, new UI elements and features will be constantly added.

 What's next: